Part I, Free Actions of Compact Abelian Groups on C*-Algebras: Preliminaries and Notations

 At this point it is worth mentioning that all integrals over compact groups are understood to be with respect to probability Haar measure.
-More generally, for a finite-dimensional unitary representation $(\pi,V)$ of $G$ we write $P_\pi:\aA \to \aA$ for the continuous $G$-equivariant projection onto the isotypic component $A(\pi):=P_\pi(\aA)$ given by
+More generally, for an irreducible representation $(\pi,V)$ of $G$ we write $P_\pi:\aA \to \aA$ for the continuous $G$-equivariant projection onto the isotypic component $A(\pi):=P_\pi(\aA)$ given by